numpy/numpy/doc/source/reference/c-api/array.rst

     structured array, create a new data-type with a different order of names and construct a view of the array with that new data-type.

+.. c:function:: PyObject* PyArray_SortExt(PyArrayObject* self, int axis, bool stable, bool descending, bool nanfirst)

+    .. versionadded:: 2.24.0

+    Equivalent to :meth:`ndarray.sort<numpy.ndarray.sortext>` (*self*, *axis*, *stable*, *descending*, *nanfirst*).
+    Return an array with the items of *self* sorted along *axis*.
+The *stable*, *descending*, and *nanfirst* variables determine which algorithm is used in the sort.
+If *self* ->descr is a data-type with fields defined, then self->descr->names is used to determine the sort order.
+A comparison where the first field is equal will use the second field and so on.
+To alter the sort order of a structured array, create a new data-type with a different order of names and construct a view of the array with that new data-type.

+    Raises a *TypeError* if the required algorithm is not available.

+.. c:function:: PyObject* PyArray_ArgSortExt(PyArrayObject* self, int axis, int stable, int descending, bool nanfirst)

+    .. versionadded:: 2.24.0

+    Equivalent to :meth:`ndarray.argsort<numpy.ndarray.argsort>` (*self*, *axis*).

+    Return an array of indices such that selection of these indices along the given ``axis`` would return a sorted version of *self*.
+The *stable*, *descending*, and *nanfirst* variables determine which algorithm is used in the sort.
+If *self* ->descr is a data-type with fields defined, then self->descr->names is used to determine the sort order.
+A comparison where the first field is equal will use the second field and so on.
+To alter the sort order of a structured array, create a new data-type with a different order of names and construct a view of the array with that new data-type.

+    Raises *TypeError* if the needed algorithm is not available.

 .. c:function:: PyObject* PyArray_LexSort(PyObject* sort_keys, int axis)

     Given a sequence of arrays (*sort_keys*) of the same shape,